metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Optional:

-- `annotations` (Map of String) The annotations-related configuration to add/set on each rgw service. nullable optional
+- `annotations` (Map of String) The annotations-related configuration to add/set on each rgw service.nullableoptional